useperform/perform/docs/core/actions.rst

 You might want to redirect somewhere after running an action.

-``ActionResponse`` can have one of the following redirects attached:
+``ActionResponse`` can have one of the following redirect 'types' attached:

 * ``ActionResponse::REDIRECT_NONE`` - don't redirect anywhere (the default)
 * ``ActionResponse::REDIRECT_URL`` - redirect to a given url